iliyan-velichkov/airflow-etl-example/README.md

 # airflow-etl-example
-An example Apache Airflow project for the codbex Airflow project
+An example project for the [codbex Phoebe](https://github.com/codbex/codbex-phoebe)

 ---